Skip to content

 Migrating to Packages

 The packages feature is a new configuration scheme that aims to simplify and improve a lot of legacy behavior.
 This will be the only way to generate mocks in v3.
-These docs outline general principals for migrating to the new scheme.
+These docs outline general principles for migrating to the new scheme.

 Background